• Skip to primary navigation

 In my opinion, the only rule is to be creative and have fun!
 It's all up to how you want it to look and I like for my charcuterie boards to generally include:

 • Both salty and sweet elements.
-In this Christmas cookie charcuterie board, we've got salty pretzels, spiced cinnamon palmiers, sweet cookies and cakes, and tart sugared cranberries.
+In this Christmas cookie charcuterie board, we've got salty pretzels, spiced cinnamon palmiers, sweet cookies and cakes, pinecone brownies, and tart sugared cranberries.

 • Sauces or jams for dipping.
 I was so surprised at how yummy graham crackers are dipped in frosting!
 I mean, it makes sense, but it was still a fun discovery!
 So I opted to use frosting as our dipping sauce on this Christmas charcuterie board.
 It's perfect for our graham crackers, our pretzels, or even to add a boost of sweetness to some of the cookies!

 • A variety of textures.
-On our board we've got crunchy candies, crackers, and pretzels, balanced out with soft marshmallows, cookies, and cookie cake!
+The perfect Christmas dessert board has to have a mix of textures: crunchy candies, crackers, and pretzels, balanced out with soft marshmallows, cookies, and cookie cake!

 • Garnishes and decorations to balance out the look and match the theme.
 I chose dried grapefruit slices to complement the flavors in this Christmas charcuterie board, but you could also use rosemary, sprigs of pine, or Christmas lights to really add to the holiday look!